ravindran-dev/SpamZero/README.md

-# Spam Detection Web Application
+# SpamZero - Spam Detection Web Application

 A full-stack Machine Learning web application that detects spam messages and emails using Natural Language Processing (NLP) and a Supervised ML pipeline, deployed professionally with React.js + Flask.